Sam Wadsworth

 -

 I grew up in Bristol in the UK.
 After university, I did a graduate training scheme with one of the UK’s leading electric suppliers for two years, which gave me a broad overview of different business functions and served as a strong foundation for my career.
-I then transferred into a project management role with the same company, for four years, before taking up a position with Network Rail.
+I then transferred into a project management role with the same company before taking up a position with Network Rail.
 I spent 10 years at Network Rail as a programme manager, working on various large schemes, including the rewiring of the Great Eastern Main Line.

 Over the years, it’s fair to say that I’ve developed a broad range of project and programme management experience in the rail industry.
 I worked for Virgin trains for two years, setting up a programme management office.
-I’ve also worked for a contractor, so I understand the entire spectrum of the project lifecycle, which comes in handy in my current role as project director for GO Expansion in Canada.
+I’ve also worked for a contractor, so I understand the entire spectrum of the project lifecycle, which comes in handy in my current role as programme director for GO Expansion in Canada.

 - Why Mace?